-I use this dressing on my salads, drizzle over grilled vegetables, toss through green beans or some steamed asparagus.
-It also makes a lovely quick marinade for chicken with garlic, parsley and oregano – only needs 10-20 minutes, dry then grill or roast.
+I use this dressing on my salads, drizzle over grilled vegetables, and toss it through green beans or some steamed asparagus.
+It also makes a lovely quick marinade for chicken with garlic, parsley, and oregano.

 Make it my way, then make it your own.
-Use some Herbs fresh from your garden this summer, but buy the lemons now because they’re cheaper during winter…unless you have your own tree, then we should talk!
+Use some Herbs fresh from your garden this summer to make those flavors bold, and bright and add a great nutrient boost.

 Gather your ingredients.

-I had this tangy lemon vinaigrette on my salad all week.
-It’s delicious and a perfect pick me up to brighten your day in the depths of winter.
-If you want to know what to do with all those leftover lemon rinds…try here.
+This is a go-to recipe for me, I had this lemon vinaigrette on my lunch salad all week and tossed my green beans in it last night.
+It’s delicious and a perfect pick-me-up to brighten your day in the depths of winter.